developer-zebra/developer-zebra-site/src/ehs/2-5/guide/about/index.md

 * **No longer supports devices with Android 4.12 Jelly Bean**
 * **No longer supports the TC70 with Android 4.4.2 KitKat** (BSP version 112414)

-Zebra continues to support EHS on the TC70 with Android 4.4.2 KitKat and on Zebra devices running Jelly Bean.
+**Note**: Zebra continues to support EHS on the TC70 with Android 4.4.2 KitKat and on Zebra devices running Jelly Bean.
 For these devices, [download EHS 2.4](../../../2-4/download).

 #### New Features in EHS 2.5:
 * **Easier download and installation**.
 The EHS 2.5 download package now includes a single APK for installing on all supported Zebra devices; no more multi-APK installer.